 Going green is no small issue.
 Recently, a report issued by the Carbon Disclosure Project stated that by using cloud computing, you can reduce your energy consumption and carbon emissions while saving on IT resources and improving functional efficiency within your business.
 Any small effort to reduce energy consumption cumulates to significant effect especially on big-data with cloud servers.
 It’s no surprise here that increasing efficiency from the root level of coding can reduce processing requests on servers, and therefore, load demands.

-Atlantic.net offers managed, dedicated and HIPAA compliant cloud hosting solutions – contact us today for a consultation.
+Atlantic.net offers managed, dedicated and HIPAA compliant cloud server hosting solutions – contact us today for a consultation.

 by – Juliana